telerik/fiddler-jam-docs/portal/jam-embedded-api.md

     /*
         The jam.share() method accepts argument of type:
         {
             workspaceId: string,                // The unique ID of your workspace
             submittedBy: string,                // Free-form text
-            password: string     // Min 8 characters, contain lowercase and uppercase letters, and contain a number.
+            password: string,                   // Min 8 characters, contain lowercase and uppercase letters, and contain a number.
-        }
+            sessionDurationInSeconds: number    // (with OM recording only) Crops a portion of the capturing (from its end) and uploads only that part.
     */
     jamShareUrl = await jam.share(); // When the ShareOptions are omitted, the is uploaded to the default organization workspace without encryption protection. jamShareUrlDiv.innerHTML = 'Share URL: ' +  '<a href="' + jamShareUrl + '" target="_blank">'+ jamShareUrl +'</a>';